OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

 		        type="text/javascript"></script>
 		````

-	> **Note:** Eventually the Excel v2 JavaScript API will be merged into the single `Office.js` file so this step will not be necessary, but in the preview timeframe it is required as an extra step.
+	> **Note:** Eventually the Excel JavaScript API will be merged into the single `Office.js` file so this step will not be necessary, but in the preview timeframe it is required as an extra step.

-1. Now update the user interface for the add-in:
+1. Now update the UI for the add-in:
 	1. Locate the `<body>` section of the page within the `home.html` file.
 	1. Replace the entire contents of the `<body>` with the following markup: